Distributed energy resources illustraltion

 Electricity generation licence or exemption required

-Licence holders must comply with the Electricity Supply Act, their licence conditions and Codes and Guidelines made by ESCOSA.
+Licence holders must comply with the Electricity Act 1996 (Electricity Act), their licence conditions and Codes and Guidelines made by ESCOSA.
 ESCOSA's model licence conditions contain technical requirements all generators must comply with.

 Exemption holders must comply with the conditions of the exemption.
 The conditions of ESCOSA’s VPP exemption include obligations to comply with all applicable laws, provide information to ESCOSA on request, maintain insurance, and comply with all safety, reliability, maintenance and technical requirements imposed by the Office of the Technical Regulator.